Publication Ethics

 7. Appeal Mechanism

-The authors are allowed to make complaints in case they have obtained sufficient information or evidence (such as providing other facts, corrections, or additional materials, or filing complaints against the conflicts of interest or unfair peer review).
-The editorial office will deal with the complaints according to the relevant information and evidence provided by the authors.
+Authors may submit an appeal to the editorial office if they can provide sufficient information or evidence, such as new facts, corrected information, or supplementary materials, or if they wish to raise concerns about conflicts of interest, unfair peer review, or related matters.
+The editorial office will deal with the appeals according to the relevant information and evidence provided by the authors.

 8. Advertising Policy